Spiral Steel Pipe for Water, Oil, and Gas Pipelines

 Standard: API 5L, ASTM A252, ASTM A139, SY/T5037, GB/T9711

-Coating Type: 3PE corrosion protection, FBE epoxy powder corrosion protection, epoxy coal tar asphalt corrosion protection, polyurethane corrosion protection, IPN8710 corrosion protection, hot-dip galvanizing corrosion protection
+Coating Type: 3PE corrosion protection, FBE epoxy powder corrosion protection, epoxy coal tar asphalt corrosion protection, polyurethane corrosion protection

 I. What is spiral steel pipe?

-Spiral steel pipe is a type of welded steel pipe manufactured by winding and curling strip steel (commonly known as steel strip or coil) into a spiral shape and then continuously welding along the spiral seam.
+Spiral Steel Pipe for Water, Oil, and Gas Pipelines is a type of spiral welded steel pipe.
+It is manufactured by winding steel strip (usually called steel strip or steel coil) into a spiral shape and then continuously welding along the spiral seam to form a pipe structure with high strength and good sealing performance.

 II.
 Key Features and Advantages of Spiral Steel Pipes